FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 memory as the Pilosa nodes in the cluster, as it will "pretend" to be each Pilosa node in turn.
-However, as each node's backup is closed before the next node's backup is read, we do not require substantially more memory than a single production node.
+However, as each node's backup is closed before the next node's backup is opened, we do not require substantially more memory than a single production node.
 Short Blake3 cryptographic checksums are computed for each Roaring fragment and each Key translation database.
 These are held in memory (and printed to the log)